Glimesh/api-docs/content/docs/api/Pagination.md

 ### PageInfo

 A PageInfo object exists on every connection.
 They contain an end and start cursor, as well as a hasNextPage and hasPreviousPage.
-Pageinfo can be used to determine if there is any more data to paginate though.
+Pageinfo can be used to determine if there is any more data to paginate through.

 > Note that the next and previous are determined by the first item returned, not the last.